dgarnitz/vectorflow/README.md

 }
 ```

-To submit a `job` for embedding, make a `POST` request to this endpoint: `/embed` with the following payload and the `'Content-Type: multipart/form-data'` header:
+To submit a `job` for embedding, make a `POST` request to the `/embed` endpoint with a file attached, the `'Content-Type: multipart/form-data'` header and the following payload:

 ```
 {